zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

 ## Introduction

-This is the fourth of five GoldenGate Cloud Service labs, and covers the third use case: Replication and transformation of data from a DBCS 12c pluggable database to a DBCS 12c reporting data warehouse with Business Intelligence analytics access.
+This is the fourth of five GoldenGate Cloud Service labs, and covers the third use case: Replication and transformation of data from a DBCS 12c pluggable database to a DBCS 12c reporting data warehouse.

 ![](images/100/i4.png)

 This workshop will walk you through replacation of data from a DBCS 12c Pluggable database to another DBCS 12c Pluggable database.
-This lab will introduce data transformations as part of the replication process, and will show how you can deliver real-time analytics through Oracle Business Intelligence data visualizations and dashboards.
+This lab will introduce data transformations as part of the replication process.

 To log issues and view the lab guide source, go to the [github oracle](https://github.com/pcdavies/GoldenGateCloudService/issues) repository.